 The book should’ve been 100 pages shorter, and it had been better if some stuff hadn’t survived the cut, like the Amusica virus, that doesn’t advance the story one bit and has a silly back story.
 Reading the acknowledgements at the novel’s end, Reynolds read some Oliver Sacks and wanted to incorporate some of it, willy nilly.

-The characters are also very good as guessing key plot elements.
+The characters are also very good at guessing key plot elements.

-A final remark on the “war babies”, vicious adversaries to the protagonists.
-Evidently, Reynolds kinda reverse engineered a familiar trope in horror movies: scary ghoulish children, like those in The Grudge, are given a credible SF back story.
+A final remark, on the “war babies” – vicious adversaries to the protagonists.
+Evidently, Reynolds kind of reverse engineered a familiar trope in horror movies: scary ghoulish children, like those in The Grudge, are given a credible SF back story.
 If it weren’t so obvious, it might have worked well, evoking a shiver instead of a chuckle.
 Reynolds has the tendency to give similar nods to popular culture in other works as well, and it never works.

 I wouldn’t necessarily recommend this as a starting point for Reynolds’ newbies, but I did enjoy it.
 I just hope he returns to the Revelation Space or House Of Suns universes before he decides writing a sequel to Century Rain.